SandorGyorfi/Milestone1_CI/README.md

 It is a fully responsive and automated website and it’s catching up with all standard different sizes.

-The website also been tested for deceptive persons, to make the visibility 100% visible
+The website also been tested for deceptive persons, to make the visibility 100%